datastax/spark-cassandra-connector/doc/14_data_frames.md

                   "c_table" -> "words",
                   "keyspace" -> "test" ,
                   "cluster" -> "ClusterOne",
-                  "spark.cassandra.input.split.size" -> 500
+                  "spark.cassandra.input.split.size_in_mb" -> 500
                 )
-)// This DataFrame will use a spark.cassandra.input.split.size of 500
+)// This DataFrame will use a spark.cassandra.input.split.size_in_mb of 500
 ```

 ###Creating DataFrames using Load Commands